kzu/kzu.github.io/_posts/2015-11-23-how-vs-builds-on-mac-with-xamarin.md

 ![Xamarin MSBuild Flow](http://www.cazzulino.com/img/xam4-msbuild.png)

 You can see that exactly the same targets and tasks are shared between the Mac and Windows.
 This allows us to minimize inconsistencies between VS and XS builds.
-The only difference is that the Windows version of the tasks do a remote invocation on the Mac whenever the tasks that need to run on the Mac are executed.
+The only difference is that the Windows version of the tasks do a remote invocation to the Mac whenever the tasks that need to run on the Mac are executed.
 We evaluate tasks individually to determine if they must run remotely or if they can be run locally.

 > The unit of remote invocation to the Mac is the MSBuild `Task.Execute`